 I needed a feasible way to virtualize my data-center so that I could backup/update without having to induce extended downtime.
 Virtualization also allows me to scale up and test anything in a secure environment without breaking production machines.

 With a little research and testing I found just what I needed in ProxMox.
 From there I needed some worthy hardware to use for virtual hosts.
-I am a big fan of the Intel Core2Quad Q9650 3.00GHz after using it in my Kodibuntu box.
+I was a big fan of the Intel Core2Quad Q9650 3.00GHz after using it in my Kodibuntu box.
 A quick search of ebay and I purchased two Dell Optiplex-780’s with these chips in them and capable of up to 16GB of DDR3 RAM.
 I clicked along with these hosts for a couple of years until I changed jobs and Microsoft became my life.
 Let me be clear, Linux is solid and I had no intentions of changing.

 Such is life, I needed Microsoft experience and decided to convert over to Hyper-V for virtualization and IIS for web hosting.
 During this time, I also decided to organize, consolidate, and upgrade my hardware to something that resembles a professional environment.
 I purchased a half relay rack and some rack cases, along with some cable management.